 Under Rule 13, the Carrier had 15 days after acquiring "information" regarding an incident in which to hold the Investigation.
 As of June 3, the Carrier had enough "information" to make charging decisions; it had the May 28 Safety Hotline Call plus reasonably consistent statements from five employees, all of which describe a close call.
-Had Johnson also described a close call, there would still be an investigation.
-When Johnson denied the close call, there was still an investigation.
-The Carrier did not need Johnson's statement to realize an investigation was in order.
+Had Johnson also described a close call, there would still be an Investigation.
+Had Johnson denied the close call, there would still be an Investigation.
+The Carrier did not need Johnson's statement to realize an Investigation was in order.
 This means that the 15-day clock began running on June 3, and expired on June 18.
-Insofar as the investigation was not held until June 25, the 15-day deadline was not met.
+Because the Investigation was not held until June 25, the 15-day deadline was not met.

 We do not find the procedural arguments made in this case to be persuasive.
 We now turn to the merits of the case.
-Claimant provided management with the following statement, quoted verbatim here:
+Claimant's statement is quoted verbatim below: